tetractic/SK-SSH-Agent/README.md

  * The `no-touch-required` option is not supported because the [Windows WebAuthn APIs](https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/webauthnapis) do not support it.
  * The `resident` option is not supported.
- * Generating/loading key types other than `sk-ecdsa-sha2-nistp256@openssh.com` is not implemented.
+ * Generating/loading non-ECDSA key types is not implemented.

 ## Differences from OpenSSH